amegias/pr-notifications/README.md

 # PR-Notifications action

 This action generates notifications for expired pull requests.
 A pull request is considered expired depending on the `default-ttl` and/or `labels-ttl`.
-Given a default PR TTL and a set of TTL per label, it calculates if the PR is expired or not.
+Given a default PR TTL and a set of TTL per label, it calculates if the PR is expired or not based on its creation date and the last `reopened` event.
 If it is, it will generate notifications for its pending reviewers.
+The PRs without reviewers and draft PRs will be discarded.

 ## Inputs